thinknathan/corescript/README.md

 This fork introduces opinionated changes and is not necessarily a drop-in replacement for the default RPG Maker MV scripts.

+- Attempts to run the engine in its own worker thread
+    - Plugins that rely on the existance of window or document may fail
+- Passes save data to its own worker thread to compress and store/retrieve and decompress
+    - Plugins that modify the SaveManager may fail
-- Updated to use PIXI v6.x and PIXI-Tilemap v2.1.4
+- Updated to use PIXI v6.x and PIXI-Tilemap v3.x
 - Uses PIXI equivalents whenever possible instead of the Bitmap object
 - Uses PIXI.BitmapText for fast, memory-efficient text
 - Allows windows to overlap each other